geveritt/Project/CodeBook.md

 =============
 The type of user activity that occured while the measurement was being taken.
 The valid activity names are:
-1 WALKING
+* 1 WALKING
-2 WALKING_UPSTAIRS
+* 2 WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+* 3 WALKING_DOWNSTAIRS
-4 SITTING
+* 4 SITTING
-5 STANDING
+* 5 STANDING
-6 LAYING
+* 6 LAYING
 Note: the original activity ids precede the activity name above.

 Column Variable Names
 =====================
 When you look at the variable names you will notice that many times the name varies only in the last letters of x,y,z.
 These 3 values correspond to x, y, z directions read from the accelerometer or gyroscope.
 These values should be thought of as a group.

+- The frequency prefix (f in original data) refers to measure in the frequency domain.
+- The time prefix (t in orginal data) refers to times a measure was taken.
+These measures were captured at a constant rate of 50 Hz (50 measures per second)